 Caregiver Support Groups

-According to the AARP, caregivers – especially those who are taking care of their loved ones and are not paid for their work – are more likely to experience financial, physical or emotional difficulties because of the increased amount of stress.
+According to the AARP, caregivers – especially those who are taking care of their loved ones and are not paid for their work – are more likely to experience financial, physical, or emotional difficulties because of the increased amount of stress.
 If you are a caregiver struggling with similar issues, support groups can offer a great place for exercising self-care and alleviating stress.
-In the following article we hope to provide you with the information necessary for finding the right support group that fits your needs.
+In this article, we hope to provide you with the information necessary for finding the right support group that fits your needs.

 What are caregiver support groups?